fjvallarino/monomer/README.md

 An easy to use, cross platform, GUI library for writing native Haskell applications.

-It provides a framework similar to the Elm Architecture, allowing the creation of GUIs using an extensible set of widgets with pure Haskell.
+Monomer provides a framework similar to the Elm Architecture, allowing the creation of GUIs using an extensible set of widgets with pure Haskell.

 ## Objectives